IHE/ITI.sIPS/input/pagecontent/content.md

 ### 3:5.9.2 Document Sharing Metadata

 The [IHE Document Sharing](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html) infrastructures define a common set of Document Metadata, Submission Set, and Folders.
 There are [defined methods of communicating documents](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#3-document-sharing-profiles) including push, centralized registry, and federated discovery and retrieval.
-The metadata model is designed to be content agnostic so can support any past or future document specification, which enables all existing networks to support the IPS without modification.
+The metadata model is designed to be content agnostic so it can support any past or future document specification, which enables all existing networks to support the IPS without modification.

 A Document Entry (aka FHIR DocumentReference) is metadata about a document.
 This metadata is designed to support provenance, lifecycle, authenticity, patient identity, privacy, and exchange of the document that is described.
 The document can be any kind of format, in this content module we are focused on the [International Patient Summary (IPS) document]({{site.data.fhir.hl7ips}}) and the format of JSON or XML.
 Submission Set is the metadata about the publication event, who published these documents, why, when, where, etc. The Folder is an adhoc grouping mechanism that can be used for purposes like grouping a clinical episode.
 Further explanation of the [Value of Metadata](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#26-value-of-metadata) is covered in the [HIE Whitepaper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).

 There is a limitation in the Document Sharing metadata that each Document entry must have only one mime-type.
 The FHIR model supports many mime-type encodings, as does IPS.
 Some environments may choose one of the FHIR mime-type encodings, where others may need both JSON and XML mime-type encoding of the IPS document bundle.
-Where more than one mime-type encoding is needed one would need to register multiple Document entries and [indicate they are transforms](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#27-document-relationships) only differing in mime-type.
+Where more than one mime-type encoding is needed, one would need to register multiple Document entries and [indicate they are transforms](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#27-document-relationships) only differing in mime-type.
 With multiple Document entries registered, the Document Consumer can pick the mime-type desired, and with the [transform relationship](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#27-document-relationships) be confident that there is no semantic difference between the two mime-type encodings.

-To fill out a Document Entry there is a mapping table [PCC TF-2: 4.1.1](pcc.html) that provides guidance.
-The mapping to a FHIR DocumentReference from the document FHIR Composition is the same as is found in the [FHIR Core DocumentReference Mapping from Composition](http://hl7.org/fhir/R4/documentreference-mappings.html#fhircomposition), the [PCC TF-2: 4.1.1](pcc.html) provides additional guidance.
+To fill out a Document Entry there is a mapping table at [PCC TF-2: 4.1.1](pcc.html) that provides guidance.
+The mapping to a FHIR DocumentReference from the document FHIR Composition is the same as is found in the [FHIR Core DocumentReference Mapping from Composition](http://hl7.org/fhir/R4/documentreference-mappings.html#fhircomposition).
+[PCC TF-2: 4.1.1](pcc.html) provides additional guidance.

 #### 3:5.9.2.1 DocumentEntry/DocumentReference Metadata